hongson1981/s-k8-proxy-rebuild/stable-src/README.md

 ```

 ### Deploy to Kubernetes
+Come back to s-k8-proxy-rebuild repository.
-From this directory run below commands to deploy the helm chart.
+From stable-src directory of s-k8-proxy-rebuild repo, run below commands to deploy the helm chart.
 If you don't want to build the docker images, it uses the exisiting images given in chart/values.yaml

 ```
 helm upgrade --install reverse-proxy chart/